shawnmflemingc/web-basics/exploredns.md

 - **Purpose**: Allows the domain administrator to insert arbitrary text into the DNS record.
 Often used for email security protocols like SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
 - **Example**: `v=spf1 include:_spf.example.com ~all`

+There are other types of DNS records, but these are the most common.
 Each of these DNS record types plays a vital role in the operation and management of internet domains, influencing how traffic is routed, how email is delivered, and how domain names are resolved.

-### What You Learn
-- **DNS Resolution**: How domain names are translated into IP addresses.
-- **Reverse DNS Lookup**: Finding the domain name associated with a specific IP address.
-- **Nameservers**: The servers that store DNS records for domains.
-- **Mail Servers (MX Records)**: The servers that handle email for a domain, and other types of DNS entries.

-This activity gives you hands-on experience with DNS, helping you understand how domain names are resolved to IP addresses and vice versa, which is a fundamental aspect of how the internet works.